eip-home/eip-headers/draft-eip-headers-definitions.md

    Length:  The length of the variable-length data in bytes.

-   RESERVED:  16 bits.
+   RESERVED:  8 bits.
 MUST be 0 on transmission.

    HMAC Key ID:  A 4-octet opaque number that uniquely identifies the
       pre-shared key and algorithm used to generate the HMAC.

    HMAC:  Keyed HMAC, in multiples of 8 octets, at most 32 octets.

-   --- Timestamps TLV:
+## Timestamps LTV:

+OLD APPROACH
 ~~~
     0                   1                   2                   3
     0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1